 1) The roots of the trees go deeper so you don’t have trees blowing over,

-2) You don’t have water on the surface so you don’t have weeds growing,
+2) You don’t have water on the surface which inturn prevents weeds from growing,

-3) You don’t have to put as much herbicides and labor to control the weeds within your orchard.
+3) You don’t have to spray herbicides our use labor to control the weeds within your orchard.

-5) But the key advantage is that you cut your water consumption from 25% to 50%.
-Especially here in the Central Valley where the temperatures can get up to 110 degrees in the middle of the summer and demand a lot of water from your trees.
+5) The key advantage is that you cut your water consumption from 25% to 50%.
+Especially here in California’s Central Valley where the temperatures can get up to 110 degrees in the middle of the summer and demand a lot of water from your trees.

-6) It can be placed in any existing orchard.
-New orchards may require your drip irrigation for the first two years.
-And then they’ll start pulling water from the pipe itself.
+6) The Aquifer Pipe can be placed in any existing orchard.
+New orchards may require your drip irrigation for the first two years, in time the plants start pulling water from the Aquifer Pipe’s moisture plume.

-The last key benefit of the aquifer pipe is that it could be a dual purpose.
+The last key benefit of the Aquifer Pipe is that it could be a dual purpose.
 Meaning that you can use it for groundwater recharge during the wet years.
-When there’s an abundance of water coming down from the north.
+When there’s an abundance of water.

-On the other hand, you can also pump additional water into the pipe at any time of the year.
-You can be in the wintertime or the middle of the summer.
-Whenever there’s additional water you’re pumping additional water and it infiltrates down to the groundwater.
+On the other hand, you can also pump additional water into the pipe at any time of the year, whether it’s wintertime or the middle of the summer.

 Benefits to farmers about Agriculture irrigation and SGMA compliant

-Why it is important for a farmer?
+Why is it important for a farmer?
 And the answer is that you build the water credits on your farm for the benefit of your balance sheet.
-Here at Umida, you can tell we’re a very unique company and we have a very unique device.
-It meets the challenges faced by today’s farmers by cutting water consumption.
-Your irrigation is allowing groundwater recharge when there’s an abundance of water and reduces the overall energy footprint.
+Here at Umida, you can tell we are a very unique company and we have a very unique device.
+Our Aquifer Pipe meets the challenges faced by today’s farmers by cutting water consumption.
+Your irrigation allows groundwater recharge when there’s an abundance of water and reduces the overall energy footprint.

 UmidaAG wants to help farmers by providing a legacy of sustainable farming to pass on to future generations.
 And keep this rich California industry alive.